 (Users can click through to different results across the first to the last page.)

 That’s why content gets paginated in the first place.
-The division into separate pages provides users with a clear hierarchy of the page and suggests the end to their search.
+The division into separate pages provides users with a clear hierarchy of the page and suggests the end of their search.

 How Pagination Might Hurt SEO

-To overcome this, add the same canonical tag to the View All page to all paginated pages.
-The View All page should contain a self-referencing canonical tag.
-This way, Google will index and focus on the View All page, ignoring any duplicate content.
+• If you have a View All page, apply the same canonical tag to all paginated pages, pointing to the View All page.
+The View All page itself should have a self-referencing canonical tag.
+This tells Google to prioritize it while ignoring duplicate content.

 Recommended Reading: Optimizing Single-Page Applications for Crawling and Indexing Purposes